-Migration for Cuckoos appears to be an even more risky business than we expected and, even with only four groups of Cuckoos to look at, it is obvious that there can be huge between-year differences in the challenges they face.
+Migration for Cuckoos appears to be an even more risky business than we expected and, even with only five groups of Cuckoos to look at, it is obvious that there can be huge between-year differences in the challenges they face.

-To date we have tagged around 50 birds.
+To date we have tagged over 50 birds.
 Some of the losses throughout the project are, we think, associated with tag failure, rather than the death of the birds.
 Given that Cuckoo numbers in the UK are declining, one of the key aims of the project is to try to understand the circumstances that may be contributing to increased mortality.
 Knowing how and when we lose marked Cuckoos is as important as understanding their migratory journeys.

 Cuckoos tagged in the UK spend the winter in central Africa.
 For the first time this project has allowed us to follow Cuckoos to their wintering grounds which seem mainly to be in and around the Congo rainforest.
 Understanding where Cuckoos winter could be an important factor in determining the causes for their decline.

 Early departure dates

 We discovered that Cuckoos leave the UK much earlier than we thought.
 The earliest departure date so far has been 3rd June andbut in each year over 50% of our tagged Cuckoos have left the country by the end of June, much earlier than expected!